igushev/fase_lib/fase_doc/fase_model.md

 * Client saves **locally** current session_id and screen_id;
 * If new *Screen* is received, Client draws new *Screen*;
 * If *ElementUpdate* is received, Client updates the Elements.
+* Every *Response* might have *Resources* field which has list of *Resource* objects.
+Currently *Resource* might contain only filename of given resource.
+If *Resources* is present, Client must request all missing locally resources in **parallel** and save them **locally**.
+Filename serves as unique id of given resource.

 Example of *Response* message for Hello World Application when User clicks "Next" button:
 ```